 - Now candles on your altar can serve many purposes.
 They obviously embody the element of fire (hello…flames) but they don’t have to be fancy spell candles loaded with crystals and herbs.
 They can be dollar store tea lights.
 If all you need is flame, any candle will do.
 Other people like to use candles to help focus during meditation.
 Again, these simply need to be candles that burn.
 Pleasantly scented candles help with aromatherapy and can make finding the right mindset easier.
 Different scents and colors can align with different magick and rituals, but you can ignore all the traditional correspondences and use whatever feels right.

 - Similar to the salt, tap water will work just fine if it is what you have.
 Can’t put a bowl of water out? (hey I have asshole cats too, I’m not going to judge) Try a picture of the ocean, an audio track of the sound of rain (free on YouTube).
-I have small vials of rain water and snow melt (with lidsJ) because I like the thought of using something given to me by nature itself.
+I have small vials of rainwater and snowmelt (with lids) because I like the thought of using something given to me by nature itself.

-- Incense is typical to represent air but anything from found feathers, audio files of the sound of wind, pictures of clouds, an open window letting in the breeze can work.
-Again, you don’t need anything special at all, just thinking of the power of air (life giving breath or destructive tornadoes) can be enough
+- Incense is typical to represent air but anything from found feathers, audio files of the sound of the wind, pictures of clouds, an open window letting in the breeze can work.
+Again, you don’t need anything special at all, just thinking of the power of the air (life-giving breath or destructive tornadoes) can be enough

 - Representations of the divine are absolutely optional.
 You can use a small pentacle charm from a piece of jewelry, a printed picture, paper with the name of your chosen deity on it.
 Are you crafty?
 You can sew, weave, crochet, knit, model clay…anything that brings to mind what you want to focus on.